 Book Reviewed by Bev Scott

 McMorris writes a touching yet gripping story.
 I turned the pages anxious to learn the compelling mystery of the children.
-The characters are realistically developed and the plot drew me in immediately.
-My only criticism of the book, is what seems to me to be unrealistic illegal risks taken by Ellis and Lily.
+She has developed realistic characters and a plot that draws you in immediately.
+My only criticism of the book, is that Ellis and Lily seem to take unrealistic illegal risks.
 Although the country was less suspicious and legalistic than it is today, I wonder if the actions they take to recover the children would have been realistically possible in the 1930’s?
 On the other hand, it is fiction and a good read.

 I recommend Sold on a Monday which I purchased at a reading by the author.